hamsadatta/freddy_description/README.md

-# freddy_description
+# Freddy Description

-URDF and related files for Freddy
+Robot description for the freddy robot in form of URDF files, controllers and meshes